Hyunkyoung Oh

 Current Research

-The purpose of this program is to support people with MCC for learning self-management skills and abilities to manage their modifiable risk factors & conditions and to improve their health outcomes using assistive technologies and health information, such as a socially supportive robot, mobile application, AI, speech recognition, and natural language process.
+The purpose of this program is to support people with MCC for learning self-management skills and abilities to manage their modifiable risk factors & conditions and to improve their health outcomes using assistive technologies and health information, such as AI, mobile health applications, voice assistants, speech recognition, and natural language processes.

 Contracts & Grants